-The best part about being 65 is the collective life experiences I have to draw from.
+The best part about being born in 1953 is the collective life experiences I have to draw from.
 Some of my best learning comes from asking myself this question.
 Is this working for me?
 Sounds like a simple question, yes?
 The true impact happens not with the simple question, but what follows.

 Last month I was working on a major project that had a fast approaching deadline.
 I had been putting this project off for months.
 The excessive pressure and body discomfort built up while I felt trapped at my computer for days.
 I asked the simple question.
 Is this working for me?
 My answer?
 No. Even though I don’t have a crystal ball I could have predicted this stressful experience before it started.
 It’s unnecessary roughness when I put myself through over the top stress that was avoidable.
 The simple question was great, but I needed an immediate consistent commitment and/or action.
 In this case, I swore I would never let this happen again.
 I could have ended this conversation right there like I did in the past.
 It’s easy to forget the stress once you are through it.
 This time I took it one step further.